Graduate Theological Union

 The primary focus of this area is on the study of contemporary Islam within its theological, historical, and cultural contexts.
 In addition to the core courses in classical Islamic scholarship, students have the opportunity to develop expertise in specific topics such as Muslim Cultures (especially Muslims in America), Islamic Education, or Islam and Media.
 Interdisciplinary and interreligious approaches to the study of Islam in which Muslims are understood in their diversity and in dialogue with other religious traditions are an implicit part of the program, fostered by the unique environment of the GTU.

-Islamic Studies is one of three tracks offered within Cultural and Historical Studies of Religion Ph.D. program.
+Islamic Studies is one of three tracks offered within Cultural and Historical Studies of Religion (CHSR) Ph.D. program.
+For more information, please refer to the Cultural and Historical Studies of Religion website.

 Core Doctoral Faculty